An indication of source is a direct or indirect reference to the geographical origin of products or services used to identify it.

 Protection for an indication of source arises automatically.
 This means that it is not necessary to register it or obtain authorisation to use it from an authority.
 (Art.
 47 et seq. of the Federal Act on the Protection of Trade Marks and Indications of Source).
 This is true for Swiss and foreign indications of source alike.
 It is valid for all product categories whether raw or manufactured, natural or industrial, as well as for services.

 In principal, anyone can use an indication of source.
-However, it is prohibited to use incorrect indications of source or designations that could be confused with an incorrect indication of source (see Question 7).
+However, it is prohibited to use incorrect indications of source or designations that could be confused with an incorrect indication of source (see What is an incorrect indication of source?).

 Additional or special conditions could also apply, particularly for PAOs or PGIs or, for example, the name "Switzerland" for watches.